enchant97/web-portal/docs/users/usage.md

 After finishing the install wizard you will either be met by the public dashboard or a login screen, this will depend on what you set the "Public Portal" setting to.

-> This guide will not show any setup of plugins other than the "Core" plugin.
+> This guide will not show any setup of plugins other than the "Core" & "Core-Extras" plugin.

 > Please read the whole guide, to understand all base functionality

 ## Terminology
 ### The Public User